dpatanin/X.P.-Loyd/README.md

 ## Training

-Everything necessary to train the AI is put into the `/ai-training` directory.

 ### Data

+You have to use your own data for the training.
-Inside you need to create locally a few directories:
+Once you have the data you need to create locally a directory at `./data/training`.

-- One directory where your models will be saved to (default: `ai-training/models`)
-- One directory holding your data (default: `ai-training/data`)
-- By default, the data is intended to be split into:
-  - Training data (default: `ai-training/data/training`)
-  - Validation data (default: `ai-training/data/validation`)
-  - Test data (default: `ai-training/data/test`)
+This is where the preprocessed data will go.

 You can of course organize however you wish, simply adjust the `config.yaml` file accordingly.
-The project expects the data to represent each trading session by a separate `.csv` file and be of **exactly the same size**.
+The project expects the data to represent each trading session by a separate `.csv` file and consist of **exactly the same number of timesteps**.
 `preprocess.py` is designed for our data.
 You can ignore it if you preprocess your data elsewhere.
 If using the provided script, you should adjust the preprocess script to fit your specific needs.